specs-feup/clava/ClavaWeaver/README.md

 ## Downloading Clava

-Clava can be downloaded from the link specs.fe.up.pt/tools/clava.jar.
+Clava can be downloaded from this [link](http://specs.fe.up.pt/tools/clava.jar).